1.2 Quick Start

 font: FontFamily defaultFamilyAndPointSize bold.

-"Create a button that when clicked execute
+"Create a button that when clicked executes

 the associated block of code"